top of page

 Traditional SEL Tools

-According to CASEL (Collaborative for Academic, Social, and Emotional Learning), SEL is built on five core competencies that serve as the foundation for most SEL curricula:
+According to CASEL, SEL is built on five core competencies that form the foundation of most SEL curricula:

-4. Establish and maintain positive relationships
+4. Relationship Skills – Building and maintaining positive relationships

 SEL matters, but it’s often presented in ways that don’t connect with real life.